 We ensure that each school has safe, drinking water besides adequate classrooms, teacher’s houses and latrines.
 Seeds are distributed to provide a sustainable feeding program and some have income-generating uniform making projects.
 Educational DVDS, produced by TME , have been given to a number of schools, medical centres, government offices and businesses throughout the nation.
 Among the topics include HIV/AIDS and malaria prevention, unless these issues are tackled no progress can be made.

 We are now working in a third Chiefdom at Sibbulo Village in the Sikute Chiefdom.
 It lies some 120 kilometres from Livingstone and is inaccessible during the rainy season.
 Many of the communities in this Chiefdom do not have access to safe clean water and basic health facilities.
 A bore hole has also been installed for the school and mosquito nets have been distributed in Sibbulo and Mambova villages.
 Mambova is near to the Zambezi River, a breeding ground for mosquito.
 We have distributed over 2000 mosquito nets to the four clinics in this Chiefdom.
-In 2013 we are to build a women’s shelter for the women to stay prior to giving birth and a Special Education unit at River View School, where there are 30 children unable to attend school due to having special needs.
+In July 2013 we completed a women’s shelter for expectant mothers to stay prior to giving birth and a Special Education unit at River View School, where we found 30 children who were unable to attend school due to having special needs.

 Kazungula Border Clinic – Sikute Chiefdom

-Reaching further into remote areas we are currently installing a bore hole in the Nyawe Chiefdom and aim to provide further support for malaria prevention and education.
+Reaching further into remote areas we are currently installing bore holes and latrines in the Nyawe Chiefdom and aim to provide further support for malaria prevention and education.